 To express interest in registering for a course, reach out to your local Abbott representative or request information directly from our Medical Education team with one of the request information links below.
+Download the course catalog for a comprehensive list of our medical education programs.

 This course utilizes a system-based teaching method that includes didactic modules, interactive case reviews, and 3 hands-on workshops covering guide wires, vessel closure and Supera™ Peripheral Stent System deployment.
 Fellows will be challenged to rethink treatment strategy and product selection based on the clinical insight and treatment rationale from the program faculty.
 The focus of this course is to review and understand clinical presentations, diagnostic techniques, and medical management strategies for patients with Peripheral Artery Disease (PAD).
 More specifically, understanding the current literature, indications, approach, equipment, interventional techniques, and management of complications in the following areas: